-The Village is a 550,000-square-foot project that will add 48 ultra-luxury residences to Yellowstone Club, an exclusive haven for skiers, golfers, and outdoor enthusiasts located in rural Montana.
+The Village is a 550,000-square-foot project that added 48 ultra-luxury residences to Yellowstone Club, an exclusive haven for skiers, golfers, and outdoor enthusiasts located in rural Montana.
 The Village also features a new spa, pool, fitness area, restaurants, parking structures, and full skier facilities.

 Remote luxury with elegant amenities